 The curriculum leading to the Master of Business Administration degree at Wilkes emphasizes a general, broad-based approach to graduate business education.
 Students acquire the quantitative and judgmental skills necessary for a manager to succeed.
 The core objectives of the MBA include:

-applicable to any discipline through presentations, team projects, and interactions
+any discipline through presentations, team projects, and interactions with peers.

 Decision-making. to enable individuals to create and evaluate alternative courses of action as a procedure for making decisions and teach them the mental processes of problem identification and resolution techniques needed to perform critical thinking, enabling them to make important decisions.

 Ethics and social responsibility. to provide students with a set of principles that govern actions of moral conduct in order that they might operate ethically in today's business environment and instill in students the concept of acting responsibly in order to benefit and serve society.